BradHuang1999/cs246e-notes/Notes/object_oriented_design.md

 Note: class `F` only needs an include because method `f`'s implementation is present.

-- a good resason to keep implementation in .cc
+- a good reason to keep implementation in .cc
 - where possible: forward declare in .h, include in .cc

 Also notice: `B` needs an include; `C` does not.